Pickelstif/rhythm-mono/README.md

    - Blank lined section for notes when no song sheet is available

 The PDF generation is handled by:
-- jsPDF for creating the PDF document structure
+- PDF-lib for creating the PDF document structure
 - PDF.js for embedding existing song sheets into the new document

 This feature is part of the broader setlist management system that allows band leaders to create, edit, and rearrange setlists for upcoming events.